Marcus McKethan

-Marcus McKethan (born May 19, 1999) is an American football guard for the New York Giants of the National Football League (NFL).
-He played college football at North Carolina and was drafted by the Giants in the fifth round of the 2022 NFL Draft.
+Marcus McKethan (born May 19, 1999) is an American professional football guard.
+He played college football at North Carolina and was drafted by the Giants in the fifth round of the 2022 NFL draft.

 College career

 McKethan was ranked as a three–star recruit by 247Sports.com coming out of high school.
-He committed to North Carolina on June 22, 2016 over an offer from NC State.
+He committed to North Carolina on June 22, 2016, over an offer from NC State.

 Professional career

-McKethan was drafted by the New York Giants with the 173rd pick in the fifth round of the 2022 NFL Draft.
+McKethan was drafted by the New York Giants with the 173rd pick in the fifth round of the 2022 NFL draft.
 On August 6, 2022, McKethan was placed on injured reserve with a torn ACL.

+McKethan got his first career start in week 2 of the 2023 season against the Arizona Cardinals.

+On August 25, 2024, McKethan was waived by the Giants.